Texas - Jury Duty Compensation

 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In Texas, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in Texas.

 The Commissioners Court of a county may reduce or eliminate daily compensation for prospective jurors who attend but do not serve on a panel.